 The changes I made to the shorts were to use swim fabric instead of cotton.
 I also omitted the fly opening on the shorts.

 The changes I made to the bloomers were to use stretchy swimsuit lining.
 I omitted the elastic at the legs since it fits like stretchy underwear on my boy.
-I also shortened the height of the bloomers so that they would fit inside the shorts.
+I also shortened the height of the bloomers so that they would fit inside the swim trunks.

 The two places I have found that have boardshort fabric is The Fabric Fairy and Raspberry Creek Fabrics.
 Both have their own styles, but they are both good quality.
 It mostly depends on the pattern and color you are looking for!